awidegreen/vmail-rs/README.md

 ## Prerequisites

 Make sure you have a working setup as described in the tutorial as `vmail-rs` relies on the described database scheme (MySQL or MariaDB).
+That also includes that `libmysqlclient-dev` on ubuntu or the counter-part for other distributions is installed.

 Further, as `vmail-rs` is written in Rust, you should have a working rustup/cargo setup.

 # Installation